Donald Trump attacks judge and daughter after silence order in New York secrecy criminal case - ExBulletin

 So let me be clear, Trump wrote on Truth Social, the judge's daughter is allowed to post photos of her dream of putting me in jail…but I'm not allowed to talk about the attacks on me and Lunatics trying to put me in prison. to destroy my life and prevent me from winning the 2024 presidential election, which I dominate?

+Maybe the judge is so hateful because his daughter makes money working to get Trump and when he rules against me over and over again he makes her company, and she, getting richer and richer, sued Trump.
+How can this be allowed?

+Messages seeking comment were left for Merchan, his daughter and a spokesperson for the New York state court system.
+Braggs' office declined to comment.

 Trump's three-part message on Truth Social was his first reaction to the gag order.
-The focus on Merchan's daughter echoes arguments made by his lawyers last year, when they urged the judge to recuse himself from the case.
+The focus on Merchan's daughter and her ties to Democratic politics echoed her lawyers' arguments last year when they urged the judge to recuse himself from the case.
 The judge had also made several small donations totaling $35 to Democratic causes during the 2020 campaign, including $15 to Biden.

 Merchan said then that a state court ethics panel found that Loren Mercan's work had no bearing on his impartiality.
-The judge said in a ruling last September that he was certain of his ability to be fair and impartial and that Trump's lawyers had failed to demonstrate that there were concrete, or even realistic, reasons why the recusal was appropriate, let alone required on these grounds. .
+The judge said in a ruling last September that he was certain of his “ability to be fair and impartial” and that Trump's lawyers had “failed to demonstrate that there were concrete, or even realistic, reasons , for which recusal was appropriate, let alone required on these grounds.”

+The judge must recuse himself immediately and right the wrong done by failing to do so last year,” Trump wrote Wednesday.
+If the biased and conflicted judge is allowed to remain on this fictitious case, it will be another sad example of the transformation of our country. a Banana Republic, not the America we knew and loved.”

 In a recent interview, Merchan told The Associated Press that he and his team were working diligently to prepare for the historic first trial of a former president.